nidal94k/PlayrightTest/README.md

    |- playwright-report # html report from last run

-   |- test-results # screenshot of the last run
+   |- test-results # screenshots of the last run
 ```